USF Health Byrd Alzheimer’s Center and Research Institute

 > For Individuals WITH Memory Loss

-- A 20.5-month trial investigating an oral treatment which may slow the progression of symptoms of early Alzheimer’s disease.
-This study is for patients 50-89 years old with mild cognitive impairment due to Alzheimer’s disease or mild Alzheimer’s disease.
+• A 72-week trial investigating two doses of an oral treatment which may improve cognition and function in patients with early Alzheimer’s disease.
+This study is for patients 50-85 years old with mild cognitive impairment due to Alzheimer’s disease or mild Alzheimer’s disease

 > For Individuals WITHOUT Memory Loss